 In the USA they legit let you put your food scraps down the plug hole.
 I had always wondered why the Flintstones had a little dinosaur living under their sink and why Fred Flintstone would have to pull a fork out of its throat.
 It was a prehistoric garbage disposal.
 A veil has been lifted!

 In American kitchens there are little black flaps around the plug hole and once something disappears through there is no return.
-It is magical and North Americans should be applauded for it.
+It is magical.

 USA Lessons: on the 8th day Americans created the garbage disposal and it was good.